RusuTraianCristian/RusuTraianCristian/README.md

 # Hello, world!

-- 🌱 I’m currently learning Rust & GO and aspiring to write a high level framework in Rust
+- 🌱 TypeScript
-- 👯 I’m looking to collaborate on interesting Rust projects
+- 👯 Rust

-Currently a part time software engineer @Convect, a software development agency founded by myself.
+Experienced on the full-stack, focused on interfaces engineering.

 # crust
 ```rust